awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

-# Using Targets and Rate Controls with State Manager Associations<a name="systems-manager-state-manager-targets-and-rate-controls"></a>
+# Using targets and rate controls with State Manager associations<a name="systems-manager-state-manager-targets-and-rate-controls"></a>

 AWS Systems Manager enables you to create State Manager associations on a fleet of managed instances by using targets\.
 You can also control the execution of these associations across your fleet by specifying a concurrency value and an error threshold\.
 The concurrency value specifies how many resources are allowed to run the association simultaneously\.
 An error threshold specifies how many association executions can fail before Systems Manager sends a command to each instance configured with that association\.
 The command stops the association from running until the next scheduled execution\.
 The concurrency and error threshold features are collectively called *rate controls*\.